-Sierra Gold potatoes are available year-round with a peak season from late summer through the winter.
+Sierra Gold potatoes are available year-round, with peak season from late summer through winter.

-The Sierra Gold potato is considered a versatile all-purpose potato.
-It can be baked, fried, boiled, grilled, roasted, steamed, and even microwaved.
-Used whole they are ideal for the classic preparation of baked potatoes as their naturally buttery flavor needs little alteration to be appetizing.
-Yellow-fleshed potatoes such as the Sierra Gold also benefit from grilled and roasted preparations as it crisps the potato’s skin and imparts a buttery-sweet, slightly caramelized flavor to the potato’s flesh.
-Roast Sierra Gold potato wedges with complimentary herbs such as rosemary, thyme and oregano or pair with other sliced tubers for a roasted vegetable medley.
+Sierra Gold potatoes are best suited for cooked applications such as baking, frying, boiling, grilling, roasting, and steaming.
+Used whole, they are ideal for the classic preparation of baked potatoes as their natural buttery flavor is enhanced.
+Sierra Gold potatoes are also excellent grilled and roasted as it crisps the potato’s skin and imparts a buttery-sweet, slightly caramelized flavor.
+Roast Sierra Gold potato wedges with complementary herbs such as rosemary, thyme, and oregano or pair with other sliced tubers for a roasted vegetable medley.
 Steam and use to make mashed potatoes or puree and add to sauces and soups as a natural thickener.
-Sierra Gold potatoes store fairly well, keep in a cool and dry location away from direct sunlight and refrigeration.
-For best quality use within a few weeks of purchase well before the potato sprouts or softens.
-Potatoes with green spots should be discarded as consumption may cause gastrointestinal distress.
+Sierra Gold potatoes pair well with pesto, tomato, Dijon mustard, white wine vinegar, garlic, lime, and tarragon.
+Sierra Gold potatoes store well for a couple of weeks when kept in a cool and dry location away from direct sunlight and refrigeration.

-The Sierra Gold's first inception was created by the Texas Agricultural Experiment Station under the name, TX1523-1Ru/Y. It was picked up by Robert Campbell of California Oregon Seed Inc. who had been searching for a variety that would offer an improved taste and consistency over the classic russet potato since 1989.
-Campbell experimented with growing the TX1523-1Ru/Y potato in 2001 and quickly realized he had at last found the potato he had been searching for and in 2002 released it for commercial production under the name Sierra Gold.
-Still a rather new potato variety in the marketplace the Sierra Gold currently available in the United States and Canada from select distributors, grocers and farmers markets.
+Sierra Gold potatoes were created at the Texas Agricultural Experiment Station.
+It was then picked up by Robert Campbell of California Oregon Seed Inc. who had been searching for a variety that would offer an improved taste and consistency over the classic russet potato.
+Campbell experimented with growing the potato in 2001 and quickly realized he had at last found the potato he had been searching for.
+In 2002 he released it for commercial production under the name Sierra Gold.
+Still a rather new variety in the marketplace, the Sierra Gold is currently available in the United States and Canada from select distributors, grocers, and farmers markets.